GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Trade Goods.md

 **Alkahest**			$650,000 per lb.
 10 ounces of the universal solvent.
 It must be kept at tempratures between -280 and -99, making it extremely difficult to store and use.
 Typically sold by the gallon or barrel.

+**Hydorythros**  $4,000,000 per lb.
+7.112358 ounces of "miracle matter".
+This red substance moves like mercury.
+If not contained in a sealed glass container, it can cause magical havoc.
+This is a product of the production of the philosopher's stone.
+It should never be handled by anything but the most delicate of arcanists in the safest environment.